Reign FC drops World Cup homecoming match in front of club record attendance

 Throughout the match, the Reign FC struggled to break through Chicago’s defense, while on the other side of the field, the Red Stars had no problem and outshot the Reign 19-14 and 9-2 in shots on goal.

-The Reign was unable to organize any strong momentum around the goal box and had trouble communicating movement around centerfield.
+The Reign was unable to organize any strong momentum around the goal box and had trouble communicating movement around center field.
 Passes were made too long and shots either missed or were too powerful, flying over the net and into the stands on multiple occasions.

-“We’re filtering back in players from the World Cup and sometimes that can be hard and it takes a while to get to the players you’re playing around again,” Catley said.
+“We’re filtering back in players from the World Cup and sometimes that can be hard and it takes a while to get used to the players you’re playing around again,” Catley said.
 “But that’s not an excuse.
 We were not good enough today.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.